SAACyberV99/VibeFlix/README.md

 # 🎬 VibeFlix - Movie Discovery App

-A modern, feature-rich movie discovery application powered by The Movie Database (TMDb) API.
+A modern, feature-rich movie discovery application powered by The Movie Database (TMDb) API, designed with Manus AI, and built with Claude AI.
 Search, browse, sort, and explore thousands of movies with a sleek, Netflix-inspired interface.

 ## ✨ Features